 Whenever your peak demand for power is high, electricity is expensive.NEXT

 The electric equipment you use every day has unrestricted access to power, regardless of its type or application.
 Your sensor-automated appliances — such as HVAC systems — respond to environmental factors without human interaction or consideration of potential cost.

 When your appliances randomly use power concurrently, they generate a coincident peak demand event — and your cost of operations soars.

-The net result: less than 4% of the energy you buy can account for up to 40% of the total cost of electricity you pay for.
+The net result: less than 4% of the energy you buy can account for up to 40% of the total cost of the demand charges you pay for.

 After working for years with highly efficient forms of information distribution, like those which support the mobile phone infrastructure, we came to the realization that the methods of optimizing a network for maximum throughput had not been applied to the delivery and use of electricity.
 After several years of work, our patented Queued Power Access Control technology — QPAC — was born.